tzhao42/hyperparameter-tuning-example/README.md

 Minimal example repo for hyperparameter tuning, with `optuna`, `ray[tune]`, and `syne_tune`.

-Due to conflicting dependencies, we install. each library in its own virtual environment.
+Due to conflicting dependencies, we install each library in its own virtual environment.

 To create the virtual environments:
 ```bash